db-tu-dresden/TSL/primitive_data/README.md

 <blockquote>

 type: `str` <br />
-brief: The TVL extension for which this definition is a specialization. <br />
+brief: The TSL extension for which this definition is a specialization. <br />

 </blockquote>